MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex1_compliance_roles.md

 You have successfully switched to Joni Sherman's account and you are now ready to start with the lab.

-# Proceed to Exercise 2
+# Proceed to Lab 1 - Exercise 2